StellarTeshiBlank/alx-system_engineering-devops/0x01-shell_permissions/README.md

-understanding file and how to manipulate them.
+understanding file and directory permissions and how to manipulate them.